open-lambda/open-lambda/worker/prof/lambdas/start-timer/README.md

-### start-timer
+### pausable-start-timer

+Runs a server on 8080

+Accepts connections at /runLambda/start-timer

 Takes a timestamp upon lambda startup.
-Writes the timestamp to logs.
-Exits.
+Returns the timestamp

 // TODO: format time
 Example Log: